cloudlinuz/Docker/README.md

 1. Bare Metal:

   * Before virtualization invented all programs ran directoly on the host machine.
-  * This is terminalogy is called "Bare Metal".
+  * This terminalogy is called "Bare Metal".
   * With the bare metal system, all the operating system, binaries/libraries, and application are installed and run directoly onto the physical hardware.
   * Below are the drawbacks of the Bare metal.